 Focus on things above: Set your mind on things above, not on things on the earth.
 (Colossians 3:2 ) Jesus is seated at the right hand of God interceding for you and everyone of us who know and have a relationship with Him.
 As we continue to seek the Lord in prayer, know this that Jesus our Lord is praying for you as well.
 Every time you pray remember that the Lord is praying along with you that God’s will be done.

 Focus on His decrees: A careful and deliberate study of God’s word will always realign our focus with His will.
 Studying scriptures direct our attention towards the spiritual things.
 By meditating on God’s word, our vision is softened, and we see more clearly the way of the Lord.

 Focus……focus……focus… Many of us wear glasses to help us see or read clearly.
 Focusing on the Lord at this time can be challenging if you have a greater need or facing challenging time whether is your job or career but instead let’s try and focus on what the Lord has said or promised us.
-This year has been declared the year of supernatural abundance.
 Yes, God is omniscience; He is all knowing.
-He knew what is to come and yet He promised us that it will be a year of supernatural abundance.
-I believe this is the time to experience supernatural abundance in every area of our lives.
-Spiritual, physical, financial, educational and all other needs.
-Let’s focus on Him and His promises like in the case of the Israelite in Goshen when there was total darkness in Egypt.
+Let us focus on God and His promises like in the case of the Israelite in Goshen when there was total darkness in Egypt.
 Exodus 10:23 (They did not see one another; nor did anyone rise from his place for three days.
 But all the children of Israel had light in their dwellings).